 The EdD in Leadership for Educational Equity in Higher Education is cohort-based and purposefully sequenced.
-A student who withdraws from or does not successfully complete courses may submit a request to re-enroll in those courses when they are next offered in the subsequent cohort, in accordance with Graduate School policy.
+A student who withdraws from or does not successfully complete courses may submit a request to re-enroll in those courses when they are next offered in the subsequent cohort, in accordance with university policy.

-Students who stop out of the program for more than one academic year must reapply to the program in accordance with SEHD and Graduate School policies.
+Students who stop out of the program for more than one academic year must reapply to the program in accordance with SEHD and university policies.